 Slip-and-fall victims may be able to recover compensatory damages for medical bills, lost wages, lost earning capacity, and pain and suffering.
-And depending on the case, the court may award punitive damages as well.
+Depending on the case, the court may award punitive damages as well.
 If the victim died from the slip-and-fall, then his/her family may bring a wrongful death claim.

 Las Vegas nightclub slip-and-fall injuries are commonly caused by employee negligence.
 Examples would be a bartender at Hakkasan spilling a drink and not cleaning it up, or a janitor failing to spot and clear a spill.

-Under the Nevada doctrine of vicarious liability (a.k.a. “respondeat superior”), a nightclub can be held liable for any injuries caused by its employees’ negligence when:
+Under the Nevada doctrine of vicarious liability (respondeat superior), a nightclub can be held liable for any injuries caused by its employees’ negligence when:

 Nevada nightclubs such as Hyde and Chateau are usually not liable if their employee(s) intentionally caused someone to slip and fall.
 However, the nightclub could still be liable if it was negligent in hiring, retaining, or supervising the employee(s).
 This may occur when:

-The advantage of suing a nightclub for slip-and-falls is that it presumably has deeper pockets than any of its employees.
+The advantage of bringing suit against a nightclub for slip-and-falls is that it presumably has deeper pockets than any of its employees.

 If the slip-and-fall was caused by a patron in the nightclub, the victim may be able to sue the patron for negligence and/or battery depending on the circumstances.

 Typically, Las Vegas nightclubs such as Light and Tao are not held liable for their customers’ wrongful acts.
 However, nightclubs are obligated to exercise reasonable care to prevent injury to their patrons and employees.
 This duty of care comprises providing adequate security and supervision on its premises.